The Political Pollution Cycle

 31 Pages Posted: 15 Aug 2016 Last revised: 11 Apr 2022

-Incentives shape political behavior.
-This paper shows that even after controlling for institutional factors and macro trends, local policy implementation in autocracies like China can change over time in potentially predictive ways.
-Studying the critical case of air pollution control policies, I advance a theory of what I call the “political pollution cycle” to fathom the effect of political incentives on local policy implementation over time.
-I theorize that local leaders cater to the policy prioritization of the center and, in the process, foster systematic regional patterns of air quality over time.
-Using remote sensing, box modeling, observational data, and qualitative field research, I find that top prefectural leaders in China ordered laxer regulation of pollution towards the end of their tenure so that the delivery of social stability and economic achievements boded well for their career advancement.
+How do incentives shape political behavior?
+I show that local political leaders are incentivized to implement policies to varying degrees over time based on what they perceive to maximize the career payoffs for their efforts.
+Studying the critical case of air pollution control policies in China, I advance a theory of the political pollution cycle to fathom the effect of political incentives on local policy implementation over time.
+Using remote sensing, box modeling, observational data, and qualitative field research, I find that during 2000 and 2010, top prefectural leaders in China gradually ordered laxer regulation of pollution during their tenure so that the delivery of political achievements would bode well for their career advancement.
 Such an effect is stronger when the leaders did not have connections with their political superiors.
 Regulatory forbearance, rather than economic growth, explains the phenomenon, which unintentionally incurred tremendous human costs.

 JEL Classification: N50, O44, P48